gmc-code/PC-microbit-micropython/docs/radio/radio_messager.rst

 .. admonition:: Exercises

     #.
 Send a single word to your partner.
     #.
-Send a a 3 to 5 word phrase to your partner.
+Send a 3 to 5 word phrase to your partner.

 ----